AvishekGolder/Simple-Keylogger-For-Practice/README.md

 Currently i am practicing python.
 Here is a simple prject using python.

-We need to install Pynput by typing this command... pip install Pynput.
+We need to install Pynput by typing this command... pip install pynput.